 Meru National Park, Straddling the equator and bisected by thirteen rivers and numerous streams, Meru National Park is a complete wilderness in Kenya.
 It is geographically located about 350km from Nairobi city.
 After its establishment, later this Park was affected by severe poaching in the early 1980s and lots of Wildlife species were lost.

-Between 2000 and 2005, the park was restored by Kenya Wildlife service and the International Fund for Animal Welfare.
-This was majorly done through putting much efforts in fighting poachers through the law enforcement park department.
+Between 2000 and 2005, the park was restored by Kenya Wildlife Service and the International Fund for Animal Welfare.
+This was majorly done by putting much effort into fighting poachers through the law enforcement park department.
 After all that, it is not hard to understand the reason why this Park is still existing with high numbers of Wildlife species.

-The conservationists George Adamson and Joy Adamson raised Elsa the Lioness who was among the top selling books and award-winning movie.
+The conservationists George Adamson and Joy Adamson raised Elsa the Lioness who was among the top-selling books and award-winning movies.
 Elsa the Lioness was buried in this park and part of Joy’s ashes were scattered on her gravesite.
 This also turned Meru National Park to be more known globally.

-With its lush habitats that consist of acacia woodland, dense bush and tall grasslands, Meru covers a total area of 870 square kilometers and receive enough rainfall that ranges from 305 -356 mm in the east of the Park and 635 – 762 mm in the west of the Park.
+With its lush habitats that consist of acacia woodland, dense bush, and tall grasslands, Meru covers a total area of 870 square kilometers and receives enough rainfall that ranges from 305 -356 mm in the east of the Park and 635 – 762 mm in the west of the Park.

 Meru National Park is inhabited by a wide range of animals such as lions, African leopard, cheetah, eastern rhinoceros, giraffes, southern white rhinoceros, Grevy’s zebra, hippopotamus and African bush elephants.

 Apart from Wild animals, Meru is also known for its diverse species of birds.
 It is recorded with over 300 bird species.